darekkay/dashboard/docs/development/README.md

 };
 ```

-When creating a new widget (using `yarn generate`), make sure to choose the option to "use sagas".
+When creating a new widget (using `npm run generate`), make sure to choose the option to "use sagas".
 This will set up much of the necessary boilerplate.
 The core update logic is implemented in `useTriggerUpdate`.
 An update will be automatically triggered:

 - After each update cycle (per widget type)
 - Whenever a dependent prop changes (e.g. when adjusting the settings)